Programme info: For young people aged between 11 - 25 years old

 Mentoring support for young graduates to develop their careers in the finance, business, media and creative industries.
 We work creatively with our corporate sponsors and partners to equip young people with life skills, interview techniques and the confidence they need to navigate future opportunities.

 Programme info: For friendship groups aged between 11 – 25, living in Lambeth and Southwark

-Working in partnership with local youth organisations in Southwark and Lambeth, this programme is centred around improving relationships within the young people's friendship group and community.
-Leap Trainers and Project Staff create open and safe spaces for young people to share their experiences, challenges, and perspectives around living in the community, whilst supporting them with decision-making and goal setting.
+Working in partnership with local youth organisations in Southwark and Lambeth, this programme is centred around supporting friendship groups of young people aged 11-25 to manage conflict and improve relationships.
+Leap Trainers and Project Workers create open and safe spaces for young people to share their experiences, challenges, and perspectives around living in the community, whilst supporting them with decision-making and goal setting.

 Programme info: For 14 - 21 year olds, by purchase only

 A five-day programme explores the use and effects of knife crime, for individuals and the community.
 Young people discuss their experiences and reflect on the changes they want to see.
 Throughout the programme, young people learn facilitation skills and are equipped to deliver a workshop to others post-training.
 The programme can be AQA accredited.